 While this is entirely predictable, and also a little ridiculous (because who names technology after lollipops, marshmallows or macadamia nuts or muffins or milkshakes?), we need to focus a bit more on what Android Marshmallow is actually bringing to the table.

-Intended to bring intense memory management, battery life-saving updates, and privacy permissions, it’s not a glamorous update, but it is seriously needed nonetheless.
+Intended to bring strong memory management, battery life-saving updates, and privacy permissions, it’s not a glamorous update, but it is seriously needed nonetheless.

-More important changes include Android Pay, which will likely be launched at the same time, just in time for the Nexus 5 2015.
+More critical changes include Android Pay, which will likely be launched at the same time, just in time for the Nexus 5 2015.

 Although we still have no official launch date, it’s getting close.
 Google has nearly reached the final developer preview for beta testers.
 That means that the Google Play Store is now officially open to developers Android Marshmallow apps.

 For those carrying a Nexus device (Nexus 6, Nexus 5, Nexus Player and Nexus 9 tablet) you can already go ahead and download Android 6.0 beta.

 As for everyone else, you’ll just have to be content with Google’s notoriously and agonizingly slow update process.